lorvsso/ninety-nine-days/src/pages/blog/eating-vegan-in-turkey.md

 ## How much we spent

 Overall, food was inexpensive and we were able to eat well for very little money.
-A lot of the places we stayed at had breakfast included, and we spent \~$10AUD per person on lunch and dinner.
+A lot of the places we stayed at had breakfast included, and we spent \~$10AUD per person on lunch and dinner combined.
 On average, pide and gozleme were around 15-20TRY (\~$3-4AUD) and Turkish delight was 15TRY (~$3AUD) for a big log.